This blog post is an extract from our 2016 Holiday Report. Access the 100+ page report for free here.

 While we love how appealing this offer is, there’s a lot for the reader to digest.
 If you can, simplify your promotions.
 The easier it is for subscribers to say yay or nay, the better.

 Giving customers freebies is an excellent way to make your offer feel special and exclusive.
-Plus, if you offer free shipping frequently, this will tell subscribers you’re not just trotting out the same tired promotion.
+Plus, if you offer free shipping frequently, your freebie offer tells subscribers you’re not just trotting out the same old promotion.

 How to Optimize Your Free Shipping Day Email Campaign